Viderunt omnes: Pérotin

 Pérotin's four-part version of Viderunt, one of the few existing examples of organum quadruplum, may have been written for the Feast of the Circumcision in 1198.
 We know that at this time Eudes de Sully, Bishop of Paris, was promoting the use of polyphony.

 The melismas in particular are especially diminuted, rendering the text virtually incomprehensible.
 While only solo sections are polyphonic, the organum remains clear when juxtaposed with the traditional, monophonic choir chant.

 Evolution with the motet

 By the thirteenth century, syllabic introductions birthed the motet, placing an organum plainchant in the bottom voice and introducing new text in the upper registers of the vocal range.
 The texture, such as that of Adam de la Halle's 'De Ma Dame Vient', quotes the Latin 'Viderunt Omnes' while the upper voices sing a similar French passage.
 The divergent quality of two simultaneous texts adapts the pieces to a more elaborate syllabic setting.
-To accommodate the rhythmic freedom, Halle's use of Franconian notation allowed the textural shapes to characterize the length of a pitch.
+To accommodate the rhythmic freedom, Halle's use of mensural notation allowed the textural shapes to characterize the length of a pitch.
 The system allowed for shorter notes and stratified textures, allowing rapid movement of certain lines.